Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Academic Task 1:

-- Line graphs showing trends over time
+- Line graphs showing trends

 - Bar charts comparing data